Plant & Refinery Turnaround Accident Attorneys

 I was injured in a turnaround accident.
 Who’s responsible?

-If you were working at a plant or refinery and were injured during a turnaround, the individual or company responsible for the incident should be held liable for your medical care, lost earnings, and other losses you’ve experienced and will experience in the future.
+If you were working at a plant or refinery and were injured during a turnaround or shutdown, the individual or company responsible for the incident should be held liable for your medical care, lost earnings, and other losses you’ve experienced and will experience in the future.
 Your employer may be responsible for these losses on a no-fault basis, or you could have grounds for a lawsuit if gross negligence, intentional misconduct, or a third party (someone other than your employer or another worker) was involved.
-An investigation will reveal who should be held accountable.
+An investigation will reveal who should be held accountable for a turnaround or shutdown injury.

 How can plant and refinery turnaround accidents be prevented?